 Once a service provider has responded to the notification, either by removing the content concerned, or by refusing to remove the content for some reason, you will receive a further notification from ISPA.
 (You may also receive correspondence directly from the service provider concerned.)
 Should you not receive this further notification within seven days of your original complaint, please contact complaints (at) ispa.org.dot.za or call ISPA at one of the phone numbers listed above.

+However, a member is entitled to refuse a take-down if they have some reason to do so.
+If that happens, you are unfortunately out of luck in using this process, and you should probably speak to an attorney about pursuing formal legal action.
 The good news is that this happens only very rarely.
 (See the statistics page.)
 In approximately 95% of all cases, lodging a valid take-down notice results in the removal of that content.